Interislander: Fast ferry services

-In 1994, speed restrictions were imposed in Wellington harbour to reduce wash and protect ships berthed at Aotea Quay, and in May 2000 an 18 nmi/h speed limit was imposed on all ships in the Marlborough Sounds after residents complained of shoreline damage caused by the ferries.
-By 2002, The Lynx took 2 hours 15 minutes to complete its journey.
+In 1994, speed restrictions were imposed in Wellington Harbour to reduce wash and protect ships berthed at Aotea Quay, and in May 2000 an 18 nmi/h speed limit was imposed on all ships in the Marlborough Sounds after residents complained of shoreline damage caused by the ferries.
+By 2002, The Lynx took 2 hours, 15 minutes to complete its journey.
 This was only a 45-minute advantage over the Arahura and Aratere, which had the advantage of being able to operate in swells above The Lynx's limit of 4.0 m, which were common in Cook Strait and frequently caused cancellations.
+The Lynx ceased operation in 2003.